Church of St Peter ad Vincula, Combe Martin: Monuments

 There are various monuments in the church.
 On the south wall of the chancel is a monument to Richard Harding (d.1831) and his family while on the north aisle is a monument to George Ley (d.1716), who built the nearby Pack o' Cards, supposedly after a large win while playing cards.
 In the chancel chapel is a marble wall monument to Judith Ivatt (d.1634), wife of Thomas Ivatt 'his Majesty's principal sercher in the port of London'.
 A monumental brass on the south side is to William Hancock (d.1587) with his coat-of-arms above an inscription.
-The stained glass is unexceptional except that the chancel west lancet retains some medieval glass to its central section showing seraphim and wheels.
+The stained glass includes a three-panel window by Archibald John Davies, illustrating the calling of St Andrew and St Peter.
+The chancel west lancet retains some medieval glass to its central section showing seraphim and wheels.